quicken/filefocus/README.md

 - Define dynamic folders that are automatically populated based on glob patterns.
 - Display files and folders excluded by vscode inside an "Excluded" folder.
 - Automatically add a resource to a new focus group.
-- Experimental: Add some limited file management capability.
-We don't want to replicate the explorer but some basic functionality is handy.
+- Create new files and folders from the tree view (inside existing folders only)

 ## Getting started

+File focus affords you the ability to re-organize frequently used files and folders inside groups (focus groups).

+To get started with your first group:

 1. Expand the File Focus Explorer View.
 2. Click the Add Icon (see image below).
 Type a name for your focus group.
 3. As you work open the context menu in the file explorer or editor and select: Add to focus group.
 4. You can also use "ctrl + shift + 8" to add the file open in the active editor to a focus group.

+![Adding the first Focus Group](https://github.com/quicken/filefocus/blob/master/resources/started.png?raw=true)

+Conceptually a group is a container of bookmarks that link to files and folders within one or more workspaces.

+Files and folders can be manually added to a group as your work, dynamically based on glob patterns or based on config files saved into your project.

 You can open files directly from a focus group.
 Folders added to a "focus group" can be navigated like any other folder.

-![Adding the first Focus Group](https://github.com/quicken/filefocus/blob/master/resources/started.png?raw=true)

-### Tips & Tricks
+## Tips & Tricks

 - Drag the File-Focus Tree above the File Explorer for a better experience as Focus Groups should only contain a few items.
 - Alternatively, drag the File Focus Tree on to Left Hand Tab Bar.
 - Pin a focus group to skip choosing a group when adding focus groups.
 For example, create a new group per ticket then pin the current ticket you are working on to automatically track files per ticket.

+### File tools

+The extension provides some basic tools for creating files and folders.
+For all other needs use the vscodes file explorer.

+- To create files and folders right click on a folder that has been added to a group and select the option from the context menu.
+- New files and folders can not be created inside dynamic or other read-only groups.
+- New files and folders can not be created inside a group, but only inside an existing folder.

 ## Creating dynamic folders with glob patterns